TritonDataCenter/java-manta/USAGE.md

     - `PUT /$MANTA_USER/stor/foo/bar/baz`

 \* Note that in Scenario 4 where the setting is more aggressive than needed, the current behavior is to fall back to creating all intermediate directories.
 This situation is being revisited in [#414](https://github.com/joyent/java-manta/issues/414)

+### Download continuation

+When `manta.download_continuation`/`MANTA_DOWNLOAD_CONTINUATION` is set to `-1` or a positive value the client's HTTP helper class will check that the initial request/response for a GET request passes validation (described below) and will wrap the returned stream in with the information and helper classes needed to automatically resume a download.
+This is similar to automatic retries in that the client will automatically issue an HTTP request on behalf of the user but is currently resctricted to GET requests only.
+In order to implement transparent swapping of source streams we wrap the content of the initial HTTP response in a pluggable `InputStream` which satisfies the following conditions:
+ - accepts an `InputStreamContinuator` which can produce new `InputStream`s to the same data source
+ - delegates reads to the underlying `InputStream`
+ - if a non-fatal exception is encountered, the current `InputStream` is closed and a new stream generated by the embedded `InputStreamContinuator` is used instead

+Since this behaves similarly to the HttpClient retry behavior we also check that the `IOException` encountered while reading from the source stream is merely a transient error (e.g. `SocketTimeoutException` is non-fatal, `UnknownHostException` is unlikely but fatal).
+If the remote object has changed (either because the `ETag` or `Content-Length`/`Content-Range` changed) then the encountered exception will be rethrown.
+If the caller indicates that they have read an invalid number of bytes (e.g. somehow total bytes read decreases) the continuator will complain about the impossible situation rethrow the encountered exception.

+Validation of the initial request/response includes:
+ - correct response code (200 for non-range requests, 206 for range requests)
+ - requests including a single `If-Match` header (only one is supported) should have the same value in the response's `ETag` header
+ - requests including a single `Range` header (only one is supported) should have an appropriate value in the response's `Content-Range` header

+No enhancement will be performed if any of the following conditions are met:
+ - the request is not a GET request
+ - the request headers were malformed or multi-valued
+ - the user passed in their own `HttpClientBuilder` through `MantaConnectionFactoryConfigurator` so we can't be sure retry cancellation is supported

+We may pick up and validate additional response headers in the future (e.g. validate that `Content-MD5` never changes).